 Generating Server-side Logs to Troubleshoot On-premise Connect Deployments

-In order to diagnose unexpected behavior within Adobe Connect, it may be necessary for the Adobe Connect Support team to examine server-side logs from an on-premise Connect deployment.
-The logs directory is located in the Connect (or Breeze – it is not uncommon for Connect upgrades to reside in legacy Breeze directories) directory:
+In order to diagnose unexpected behavior or performance issues within Adobe Connect, it may be necessary for the Adobe Connect Support team to examine server-side logs from an on-premise Adobe Connect deployment.
+The logs directory is located in the Connect (or legacy Breeze) directory:

 Within the logs directory there are sub-directories containing various logs:

 The most commonly requested log by the support team, is the debug.log.
-It can be found in the logs>support directory.
-With the services running, the current debug log will appear without a date at the top of the debug.log file list.
+It can be found in the logs>support folder.
+With the services running, the current debug.log file will appear without a date at the top of the debug.log file list.
 The default rollover is 12 hours generating AM and PM logs each day:

 In order to make the debug.log file more useful for purposes of diagnosis, you can enable verbose logging by adding entries to the custom.ini file located in the Connect or Breeze version sub-directory.
-Here you see it located in a 9.3.1 directory under the Breeze root installation/upgrade directory:
+Here you see it located in a directory under the Connect/Breeze root installation/upgrade directory:

 Before editing the custom.ini file, be sure to create a backup copy of it.
 Add the following lines in order to enable verbose logging:

-Note that for versions of Connect 9.2 and prior, use yes instead of true:
+Note that for versions of Connect 9.2 and prior, the variable used was yes instead of true; if you have upgraded, you may need to manually edit this from yes to true:

 There are occasions when it may be prudent to provide more than one log for a more complete diagnosis.
-To provide a full sample of the various Connect logs without sending a massive historical sample of log files, you may simply stop the Connect services (during scheduled downtime as this will bring down Connect) and rename the entire log directory to log.old.
-Then upon starting the services back up, recreate the issue being diagnosed and then stop the services.
+To provide a full sample of the various Connect logs without sending a massive historical sample of log files, you may simply stop the Adobe Connect and AMS and telephony services (during scheduled downtime as this will bring down Adobe Connect) and rename the entire log directory to log.old.
+Then upon starting the services back up, a new log folder structure will be populated; now you may recreate the issue being diagnosed and then stop the services again to get the log directory now truncated and focused on the issue of concern just replicated.

-Note that often when diagnosing unexpected behavior in Adobe Connect Meetings, it may also be prudent to enable client-side Connect addin verbose logging as well.
+Note that often when diagnosing unexpected behavior in Adobe Connect Meetings, it may also be prudent to enable client-side Connect application/addin verbose logging as well.
 The relevant client-side logging tech-notes are here:

-To diagnose issues with a specific Meeting, comparing the addin log with the server-side Meeting application logs is often helpful.
-The server-side logs for a specific Meeting are listed by the Meeting sco in the logs: logs\support\access\_default\Host_\meetingas3app\7\1234567(meeting-sco)
+To diagnose issues with a specific Meeting, comparing the client-side verbose application/addin log with the server-side Meeting application logs is often helpful.
+The server-side logs for a specific Meeting are listed by the Meeting sco in the logs: logs\support\access\_defaultVHost_\meetingas3app\7\1234567(meeting-sco) or (depending on the version) logs\support\apps\_defaultVHost_\meetingas3app\7\1234567(meeting-sco)

 To identify the appropriate Meeting sco ID, simply append ?mode=xml to any Meeting URL and scroll down on the page to the xml output.